taocpp/PEGTL/doc/Action-Reference.md

 * An empty tag class related to actions, not an action itself.
 * Included via `include/tao/pegtl/action/require_apply.hpp`.

-When an action (specialization for a rule) has `require_apply` as public base class the the PEGTL statically asserts the presence of a callable `apply()` function in the action.
+When an action (specialization for a rule) has `require_apply` as public base class the PEGTL statically asserts the presence of a callable `apply()` function in the action.
-This check is performed independent of any presence of absence of `maybe_nothing`.
+This check is performed independent of any presence or absence of `maybe_nothing`.

 ```c++
 struct require_apply